Wologman/Mental_Health/03_Confidence not Arrogance.md

 #### Do these things
 1. Be Sincere -- By being sincere I build trust and confidence in others
 2. Be approachable -- Remember & use people's names, engage in positive conversations, make eye contact, body language that neither intimidates nor shows disinterest.
 Shoulders back, head up, arms open, straight posture, smiling, sensible distance.
 3. Surround myself with positive and confident people.
-It's really important to be with these kinds of people, and limit time with negative ones that will put me down to boost their hollow egos, or discourage new ideas.
+It's really important to be with these kinds of people.
+And limit time with negative ones that will put me down to boost their egos, or discourage new ideas.
 4. Know my strengths -- My true strengths are where I get my self-worth, and I should recognise them, and enjoy devoting time to them.
 Never let anybody idealise me as something else.
 5. Know my limitations -- Knowing when I'm out of my depth is acknowledging the chance for improvement.
 6. Be humble -- Avoid boasting, act modestly, but don't talk myself down either.